neutron-org/neutron-docs/docs/relaying/icq-relayer-guide.md

 2. Then execute `neutrond keys add relayer --keyring-backend test` to create an account in the default keyring directory;
 3. Use `relayer` as the `RELAYER_NEUTRON_CHAIN_SIGN_KEY_NAME`, `test` as the `RELAYER_NEUTRON_CHAIN_KEYRING_BACKEND`, and pass the keyring directory as a volume to the Relayer's docker container using the keyring path in the container as the `RELAYER_NEUTRON_CHAIN_HOME_DIR`;
-4. Get the relayer's wallet address and top its balance up.
+4. Get the Relayer's wallet address and top its balance up.
 If you're running the Relayer on the testnet, use the official Neutron faucet.
 For the mainnet, get some NTRN for the address.

 ## Running the Relayer

 1. Make sure you've finished the [Configuration](#configuration) part;
-2. Build Relayer's docker image from the relayer's folder:
+2. Build Relayer's docker image from the Relayer's folder:

 ```
 make build-docker